Counting in Cherokee

 Cherokee (ᏣᎳᎩ, transliterated as tsalagi) is an Iroquoian language written with a unique syllabary writing system devised by Sequoyah in 1819.
 It is nowadays spoken by about 20,000 people.

 Due to lack of data, this program can only count accurately up to 999,999 in Cherokee.
-Please contact us if you can help us counting up from that limit.
+Please contact me if you can help me counting up from that limit.